Ronin0105/spotify-web-api-wrapper/README.md

 ##Statement of Individual Contribution

 Jakub Kavan - I singularly worked on the AbstractPlayableObjectDeserializer class and created a test to complete its coverage to 100%.
 Then in the Offset class, a teammate and I worked on it together, where I tested the error conditions and finished the tests increasing the coverage by 50%.
 Additionally, I worked and created the structure for the Readme file so that my teammates would have an easier time writing their evaluations.
 Overall the communication and cooperation between the team was great.

+Sarp Toprak Birben - I worked on ResponseChecker and PlaylistApiRetrofit, although I have added coverage & instrumentation to the class, responseChecker.
+I could not add any improvement to the coverage, and then later on I completed ResponseChecker.
+For the other code improvement, I worked with my teammate on Offset class where we took on two different methods and increased its coverage and added instrumentation.